Egan Company

 COMMERCIAL ELECTRICAL SYSTEMS:

-Commercial electrical systems, on the other hand, cater to non-industrial environments, including office buildings, retail spaces, educational institutions, and healthcare facilities.
+Commercial electrical systems in Minnesota, on the other hand, cater to non-industrial environments, including office buildings, retail spaces, educational institutions, and healthcare facilities.
 While these settings may not have the same power demands as industrial sectors, they have their own unique requirements.
 Characteristics of commercial electrical systems:

 • Lighting and HVAC: Commercial spaces emphasize lighting and heating, ventilation, and air conditioning (HVAC) systems.
 These systems consume a significant portion of the energy load, and electrical infrastructure is designed to support their operation efficiently.